-Heads of Faculty are happy to discuss their subjects in depth with students and parents.
+Curriculum Leaders are happy to discuss their subjects in depth with students and parents.
 They can be contacted at the School on 4722 4900.

-The Careers Advisor, Ms Kathryn Tebble, can be contacted on 4722 4993 should you wish to discuss issues related to subject choices, and necessary pre-requisite subjects for university.
+The Careers Advisor can be contacted on 4722 4993 should you wish to discuss issues related to subject choices, and necessary pre-requisite subjects for university.

-The IB Co-ordinator, Mr Hein Kamffer, can be contacted on 4722 4941 should you wish to discuss issues related to the IB Programme in Years 11 and 12.
+If you wish to discuss issues related to the IB Programme in Year 11 and 12, please contact the Director of Curriculum.